 Regardless, improving your strategic thinking strategy involves thinking about the big picture around you.
 When you can think strategically, you’re able to visualize a variety of different outcomes, thus making it easier to plan for the future.

 Strategic thinking takes care of complex issues and long-term objectives, which can be very difficult to address and the process breaks them down into manageable chunks.

 Some say that to process strategic thinking in your mind is really nothing more than planning ahead on steroids.

 By practising strategic thinking, you are prompted to ask the right questions so that you can break down difficult tasks.

 Good strategic thinkers are precise in their thinking and they match the strategy specifically with the problem.
 They realise that the problem isn’t a one size fits all.

-Having a strategic plan is like having a bridge that links where you are to where you want to be.
+Having a strategic plan is like having a bridge that links where you are now to where you want to be in the future.
 It gives you direction and credibility today and increases your potential for success tomorrow.

-If you practice strategic thinking, others will listen to you and want to follow you.
+If you practice strategic thinking actively, others will listen to you and want to follow you.

 Before you start, ask yourself if you are clear about the outcome and if you know what you want the outcome to be.